Kallang: Expressways

 KPE consists of a 9 kilometres-long tunnel, which is the longest subterranean road tunnel in Southeast Asia.
 During its construction, the KPE tunnel was the world's sixth longest underground road project.
 Originally envisioned as two separate expressways, the 2.8 kilometres-long Kallang Expressway (KLE) and the 9.2 kilometres-long Paya Lebar Expressway (PLE), they were officially combined into one in 1991.
 Plans to build the KLE surfaced as early as 1981, and would have become the shortest expressway in Singapore if it was not merged into the KPE.

 The future North–South Corridor (NSC) will link Kallang and the city centre with northern Singapore.
 The section of NSC within Kallang will be fully underground.

 Public transit

 Rail

 Rail transport in Kallang exists as the Mass Rapid Transit (MRT).
-Kallang has the largest number of MRT stations outside of the Downtown Core, at 11, including the two stations currently under construction.
-At present, four MRT lines have stations in Kallang: East West Line, North East Line, Circle Line and Downtown Line.
+Kallang has the largest number of MRT stations outside of the Downtown Core, at 12.
+At present, five MRT lines have stations in Kallang: East West Line, North East Line, Circle Line, Downtown Line and Thomson–East Coast Line.

 The following stations are currently in service: